 Manage network users

 Manage network themes

 Manage network options

-2. Administrator: For a Single site, Administrator has all the powers of Super Admin.
+2. Administrator: For a Single site, the Administrator has all the powers of Super Admin.
 Typical Administrator capabilities include:

 Delete others pages, posts, private pages and posts, public pages and posts, published pages and posts

 List users, remove users